tednaseri/Text_Summarizer/README.md

 		<li><a href="/textRank">Text Rank</a></li>
 	</ul>

+<h1>Web Application:</h1>
-Finally, this project is implemented in form of a machine learning web applications.
-So, any user can run this project in my website at http://tednaseri.pythonanywhere.com/
+<p>Finally, this project is implemented in form of a machine learning web applications.
+So, any user can run this project in my website at http://tednaseri.pythonanywhere.com/</p>